Mehrshadee/chess-game/README.md

 As they are able to eliminate each other I used to delet the eliminated chestman and replace it with the attacker.
+(Using arrays)

-For making this game a bit easier for the players i avoided to write the CHECK rule and decided to make it simple by ending the game shile each teams King be
+For making this game a bit easier for the players I avoided to write the CHECK rule and decided to make it simple by ending the game while each teams King be

 eliminated.